PurdueIEEE/boilerbooks/docs/updating_fiscalyear.md

 First, update the database.
 Second, update the code.
 Upon a push to the 'master' branch, GitHub Actions will automatically deploy the application.

+For ease of use, you should also update the [sample data set](/.devcontainer/sample-data.sql) to avoid any errors in development.

 ## Updating the MySQL database

 Add the fiscal year as a entry in the fiscal year lookup table.
 Update the command to reflect the current year.